brushplain/Public_test_SemAnkTic/README.md

 # ⚠️ Note ⚠️

-- This program requires `.h5` file to read, since it does not directly read the Anki SQL file
-- Reach out to me at `marinefog3@gmail.com` and I can give you the rest of the assets
+- Reach out to me at `marinefog3@gmail.com` and I can give you the remaining assets, including the code to package the vector representation (embeds)